The Perfect Find: Plot

 The success of their Perfect Find campaign leads to a major surge in subscriptions, surpassing 1 million.
-Brian is featured in Forbes, where he expresses regret about their breakup, and the New York Times contacts Darcy to feature her as a media mogul.
+Brian is featured in Forbes, where he expresses regret about losing Jenna, and the New York Times contacts Darcy to feature her as a media mogul.
 However, when the article is published, the focus is more on Jenna and Eric’s work together.

 Jenna becomes jealous when Eric’s ex, Madison, shows up at a children’s party.
 Their argument leads Eric to storm off, ignoring her calls.
 That evening, Brian shows up at Jenna’s apartment, grieving the loss of his mother.
-Jenna offers to drive him home, which Eric sees.
+Jenna offers to drive him home, which Eric witnesses.
 Later, when Eric isolates himself, working from home, Jenna sneaks into Darcy’s penthouse to find him.
 They reconcile, but Darcy catches them in an intimate moment.
-As a result, Jenna is fired, and Eric doesn’t stand up for their relationship.
-He moves out and starts working on his own film project.
+Jenna is fired, and Eric doesn’t stand up for their relationship to his mother.
+He moves out and starts working on his own film project, and the two become estranged.

 After the New Year, Jenna reaches out to Eric, inviting him to meet at a cafe.
 She’s now teaching a fashion-in-film course at Columbia University, and Eric has received a grant to work on his film about Otis.
-Jenna shows him her first sonogram, but he angrily leaves, upset by the news.
+Jenna reveals she is pregnant, showing him her first sonogram, but he angrily leaves, upset by the news.

 Eventually, Darcy, who has been estranged from her own family, shows up at Jenna’s apartment and announces they are now family.
-Darcy raised Eric on her own, and now she is welcoming Jenna into their fold.
-Eric accompanies Jenna to her next obstetrician appointment, and later, they attend the Darzine Gala together, marking a new chapter in their relationship.
+Eric accompanies Jenna to her next obstetrician appointment, and later, they attend the Darzine Gala together, officially going public with their relationship.